Samreay/Samreay/_posts/reviews/2022-09-23-cinnamon_bun.md

 sentence: "Broccoli Bunch goes on a cute and wholesome adventure."
 ---

 As readers of this genre know, LitRPG worlds can be a depressing, harrowing, and cut-throat place.
 Half of the MC's I've read in other works get ahead because this suits them just fine.
-They're happen to fight, happy get their hands dirty, happy to shake the system up.
+They're happy to fight, happy to get their hands dirty, happy to shake the system up.
 In many ways, that's part of the escapism.
 Having power.

 *Cinnamon Bun* has a slightly different take.
 The world is less apocalyptic in fashion, and our main character, Broccoli Bunch, just wants to go on cool adventures and make friends.
 She's been transported to a new world, but thankfully the original Earth is going fine.
 Her parents and friends haven't all died, never to be dealt with again.
 No, this is a wholesome story.